Recurrent funding

 Base Funding

 The Schooling Resource Standard (SRS) benchmark establishes the minimum cost of educating each Australian student.
 This minimum amount is called “base” funding.
-In 2023, base funding per student is:
+In 2024, base funding per student is:

-Primary and secondary funding
+Primary and Secondary funding

 For non-government schools, per student base funding is means tested.
 These schools are required to raise between 10% and 80% of base funding privately, through fees and other private contributions.